Why do Car Insurance premiums increase?

 Also, bear in mind that different insurers may offer different prices because they take different risk factors into account.

-When it comes to renewal time, Swinton does the hard work for you by searching for the cheapest renewal price from our panel of carefully-selected insurers, which includes well-known names such as AXA and Aviva.
+When it comes to renewal time, Swinton does the hard work for you by searching for a suitable quote from our panel of carefully-selected insurers, which includes well-known names such as AXA and Aviva.
 Plus, all the insurers we work with are regulated by the Financial Conduct Authority, giving you extra peace of mind.

 Does my Car Insurance increase at every renewal?